bytegen-dev/cnft-maker/SETUP.md

    - Download from [Veridian Platform](https://docs.veridian.id/)
    - Follow the installation instructions for your platform

-2. **Set Up Veridian Wallet**
+. **Set Up Veridian Wallet**

 - Create a new identifier or import an existing one
 - Ensure your wallet is running and accessible
-   - The wallet must support CIP-45 for peer-to-peer connections
+- The wallet must suport CIP-45 for peer-to-peer connections

 3. **Connect via CIP-45**
    - In the application, click "Connect Wallet" in the Add Credentials section
    - Scan the QR code with your Veridian wallet

 - Approve the connection request
 - Sign the ownership verification message

 4. **Obtain Credentials**
    - Credentials must be issued to your KERI identifier (AID)